javascript-tutorial/en.javascript.info/1-js/06-more-functions/04-global-object/article.md

 # Global object

-When Javascript was created, there was an idea of a "global object" that provides all global variables and functions.
+When JavaScript was created, there was an idea of a "global object" that provides all global variables and functions.
 It was planned that multiple in-browser scripts would use that single global object and share variables through it.

-Since then, Javascript greatly evolved, and that idea of linking code through global variables became much less appealing.
-In modern Javascript, the concept of modules too its place.
+Since then, JavaScript greatly evolved, and that idea of linking code through global variables became much less appealing.
+In modern JavaScript, the concept of modules too its place.

 But the global object still remains in the specification.